hagayzamir/BH-PCMLAI-Module_5/README.md

 Students and Unemployed people are the largest groups that accepted the coupon.

 From those who accepted the 'Bar' coupon, the group with 'Some Highschool Education' dominated.

+#### In additional exploration on the Bar coupon I asked

+* Is it likely that they go to more upscale restaurant, like 20-50?
+- Does the income change the profile?
++ Does gender have an impact if we ignore the income?

+#### The most segnificant findings here are that if we drop the income qulifications, then the number of coupon accepted by a diver increases segnificantly.

 ## Links
 The link to the jupyter notebook used, supporting these findings can be found [here](https://github.com/hagayzamir/BH-PCMLAI-Module_5/blob/main/assignment_5_1_starter/prompt.ipynb)